 Then write down all the reasons why your ideas are worthy.
 Pretend that you are in the meeting alone and starting to speak.
 Would you hesitate?
 Of course not.
 You would present the ideas to the best of your ability.

 Understand that the opinions of others are just that…opinions, not reality.
 Face the fear of speaking and just do it.
-Build that muscle of facing a fear and soon, you will be strong
+Build that muscle of facing fear and soon, you will become mentally strong.

 Using Affirmations to Boost Self-Confidence